 What is a Technology Stack?

-A tech stack is a combination of programming languages & software products used to create a web or mobile application.
+A tech stack is a combination of programming languages & software products used to create mobile applications and web apps.
 It includes programming languages, frameworks, libraries, patterns, servers, UI/UX solutions, software, tools, etc.

-1. Front-End (client-side):
+1. Front-End (client-side)

-2. Back-End (server-side):
+2. Back-End (server-side)

 The back-end is something that gives the power to the front-end and provides business logic or data persistence.
 This part of a web-app is not visible to the users.
 In the whole process, choosing the tech stack for back-end development is the most challenging part.

-Structure-wise, the backend consists of the following elements:
+Structure-wise, the back-end consists of the following elements: